AdobeDocs/adobeio-events/sdk/event-metadata.md

 ## Get Event Metadata for Given Provider and Event Code

-You can return all event data by providing a provider ID and an event code.
+You can return metadata for a single event by providing a provider ID and an event code.

 #### Method